GeoffClements/lms-player/README.md

 vibe --create-service
 ```

-If you want either a Lyrion server,
-or an output device, or both to be specified in the service
-file then just use the `--server` and `--device` options
-, e.g.
+If you want to vibe to be started with the options that control server or output,
+i.e. `--server`, `--system` or `--device`, then just add
+them as normal to the command line, e.g.

 ```
-vibe --create-service --server my.lyrion.server --device my.output.device
+vibe --create-service --server my.lyrion.server --system pipewire --device my.output.device

 ```